-Because housing sites along rivers are picturesque, they are increasing at a rapid rate.
-Many of these scenic locations are hazardous floodplains - the area intended by nature to accommodate the discharge and overflow of its waterways.
+While housing sites along rivers are picturesque, many of these scenic locations are hazardous floodplains - the area intended by nature to accommodate the discharge and overflow of its waterways.

 Major flood areas of the Seaside Rural area are on the Necanicum River and the North Fork of the Nehalem River between the southern County border and the hatchery.
 These streams overflow their banks at certain periods of the year, when heavy rainfalls, melting snow, high tides, strong winds, or restricted channels occur.